-When designing jewellery you need to consider how the finished idea will be produced.
-Some factors that you may need to consider include:
+When designing jewellery, you need to consider how the finished idea will be produced.
+Some factors that you may need to consider include the following:

-- What techniques will you be used and have you attempted them before?
-If you need to learn a new technique in order to finish the design this will add to the time that the design takes to finish.
+- What techniques will you be using, and have you attempted them before?
+If you need to learn a new technique to finish the design, this will add to the time the design takes to finish.
 It may also mean you make mistakes, which can add to the cost of materials as well as your time if you are making to sell.
-Another consideration on this point is that if you have never tried a particular technique or material combination you will not be able to tell for sure how it will work as a finished piece or how hard wearing it may be.
+Another consideration on this point is that if you have never tried a particular technique or material combination, you will not be able to tell for sure how it will work as a finished piece or how hard wearing it may be.

-- Do you have the tools that you require already or do you need to buy or borrow them?
-If you need to buy a new tool this will add to the cost of the design.
-If you are borrowing tools they not be available when you wish to use them.
-If there isn’t a suitable shop nearby needing to order online will mean that you cannot start on the project immediately.
+- Do you have the tools that you require already, or do you need to buy or borrow them?
+If you need to buy a new tool, this will add to the cost of the design.
+If you are borrowing tools, they may not be available when you wish to use them.
+If there isn’t a suitable shop nearby, needing to order online will mean that you cannot start on the project immediately.

 - How much will the design cost to make?
-The cost of a making a design could impact on whether you can make it at all.
-If the finished piece will be sold the cost to make will have a big impact on how much it would need to sell for.
+The cost of making a design could impact whether you can make it at all.
+If the finished piece is sold, the cost to make it will have a big impact on how much it would need to sell for.
 Very expensive pieces may be harder to sell depending on your customer base and market.
-If you are making the jewellery as a gift or for yourself you may still need to consider the costs involved.
+If you are making the jewellery as a gift or for yourself, you may still need to consider the costs involved.

 - How easy are the materials to source?
 Difficult to obtain materials may be more costly and also take more time to find.

-When designing jewellery some age groups may need special consideration, for example: young children or the elderly may prefer an elastic bracelet or a bangle so that they don’t have to worry about fiddly fasteners.
-You may prefer to avoid using more expensive materials such as semi-precious or precious stones in children’s everyday jewellery due to the fact that it may be more likely to get lost or broken.
+When designing jewellery, some age groups may need special consideration; for example, young children or the elderly may prefer an elastic bracelet or a bangle so that they don’t have to worry about fiddly fasteners.
+You may prefer to avoid using more expensive materials such as semi-precious or precious stones in children’s everyday jewellery due to the fact that they may be more likely to get lost or broken.

-Someone who has difficulty using their hands may prefer chunky solid jewellery and clasps that are easier to grasp and work.
+Someone who has difficulty using their hands may prefer chunky solid jewellery and clasps that are easier to grasp and work on.
 Magnetic clasps can be useful for anyone who may have trouble fastening jewellery or who may be at risk of getting it caught on other things.
 Magnetic clasps will come undone easily if they are caught or pulled on.
-Memory wire and elastic are good choices for clasp free jewellery and can be used to create bracelets, necklaces, anklets and even rings.
+Memory wire and elastic are good choices for clasp-free jewellery and can be used to create bracelets, necklaces, anklets and even rings.

-Some people may be allergic to certain materials such as nickel, which is sometimes found in metal findings and beads.
-There are several ways to combats this issue, including:
+Some people may be allergic to certain materials, such as nickel, which is sometimes found in metal findings and beads.
+There are several ways to combat this issue, including:

-- Checking findings or ask retailers if they contain nickel.
-The Nickel Directive regulates the use of nickel in jewellery and other items that come into contact with the skin but it is still worth checking, especially for items bought from outside of the European Union as this is EU legislation.
+- Checking findings or asking retailers if they contain nickel.
+The Nickel Directive regulates the use of nickel in jewellery and other items that come into contact with the skin, but it is still worth checking, especially for items bought from outside of the European Union, as this is EU legislation.

 - Use sterling silver, gold, stainless steel, titanium or special hypoallergenic findings when you wish to use metals.

 - Avoid any metal in the design.
-Techniques such as macramé can be used in a huge variety or styles without incorporating any metal elements at all.
+Techniques such as macramé can be used in a huge variety of styles without incorporating any metal elements at all.

 Hints and Tips

-Using elastic or memory wire will allow for more variation in sizes of wearer and eliminate fiddly clasps.
+- Using elastic or memory wire will allow for more variation in the size of the wearer and eliminate fiddly clasps.
 This can be especially useful when making jewellery for sale or as a surprise gift.

-The style of the finished piece may affect what beads, findings and other materials that you chose to use.
-Large beads, dark colours and leather cords are often thought of as more suited to men’s jewellery than to children, for example and ribbons and light beads can look good in more feminine designs.
-Although there are no set rules with regards to this it can be helpful to keep them in mind.
+- The style of the finished piece may affect what beads, findings and other materials you choose to use.
+Large beads, dark colours and leather cords are often thought of as more suited to men’s jewellery than to children.
+For example and ribbons and light beads can look good in more feminine designs.
+Although there are no set rules with regard to this, it can be helpful to keep them in mind.

-If your design will leave the stringing material showing chose something that has a nice finish or can be used as part of the finished design.
+- If your design will leave the stringing material showing, choose something that has a nice finish or can be used as part of the finished design.

 © 2013 Claire